School Design

 • The minimum tread shall be 300 mm (12 inches).
 The treads shall be constructed and maintained in a manner to prevent slipping.

 • The maximum height of the riser shall be 150 mm (6 inches).
-One flight of the stair should be limited to 12 per flight.
+One flight of the stair should be limited to 10 steps to 12 steps per flight.
 (Source: IS Code: 8338)

 Fire Staircase